nir11/file-type-checker/README.md

 // ...
 Read file as `Array<number>`, `ArrayBuffer`, or `Uint8Array`.

-fileTypeChecker.validateFileType(file, ["png", "gif", "jpeg]);  // Returns true if the file is an image from the accepted list fileTypeChecker.detectFile(file);  // Returns the detected file info fileTypeChecker.isPNG(file); // Returns true if the file is a valid PNG image
+fileTypeChecker.validateFileType(file, ["png", "gif", "jpeg"]); // Returns true if the file is an image from the accepted list fileTypeChecker.detectFile(file); // Returns the detected file info fileTypeChecker.isPNG(file); // Returns true if the file is a valid PNG image

 // ...
 And many more validator functions for each supported type.